Which Brand of Waterproof Printer Paper Should I Use?

 Want to test a few sheets of PuffinPaper?
 It's our favorite synthetic waterproof paper.
 These sample packs contain ten sheets of 8.5" x 11" waterproof PuffinPaper.
 Available in 8 mil or 10 mil thickness.
-If you use a laser printer or an inkjet printer with a pigment-based ink, this is the paper that we recommend.
+If you use a laser printer, a plain paper copier or an inkjet printer with a pigment-based ink, this is the paper that we recommend.
 We always recommend testing in the environment of use before making a large purchase or starting an important project.

 These papers stand up well to rain and moisture.
 They are great for taking notes in wet weather and for use where your notes might be subject to contact with sweat, moisture or water.
 We placed a sheet of each of these papers underwater for one week, writing on them daily with a waterproof ink pen.
 They retained their integrity, accepting and retaining the ink.
 We continued the test for one month, writing on each paper at the end of each week.
 At the end of one month, all of the papers were still in good condition and continued to accept and retain ink.